Quantum Dimension Reduction of Hidden Markov Models: Theoretical Results

 We adopt a uniform tangent-space variational approach for iMPS with fixed bond dimension~\cite{vanderstraeten_tangent-space_2019,yang2024dimensionreductionquantumsampling}.
 Given the normal iMPS \(\{A^{(x,y)}\}\) with bond dimension \(d_s\), we project it onto the manifold of translationally invariant iMPS with bond dimension \(\tilde d\) by solving the associated optimisation problem for a new set of tensors \(\{\tilde A^{(x,y)}\}\).
 In practice this is implemented as an effective eigenvalue problem in the tangent space of the target manifold, solved iteratively using standard MPS routines.

 Each iteration involves contractions of the transfer operator \(E\) with trial tensors of bond dimension \(\tilde d\).
 We need never form \(E\) explicitly as a dense \(d_s^2\times d_s^2\) matrix; instead, we apply it as a linear map with cost that scales polynomially in \(d_s\), \(\tilde d\) and the physical dimension \(d_{\mathrm{phys}} = |\mathcal X|\,|\mathcal Y|\).
+The auxiliary alphabet size satisfies \(|\mathcal Y| = d_y \le |\mathcal S|\), so in the worst case the local physical dimension of the dilated iMPS can grow substantially compared to the original alphabet size \(|\mathcal X|\).
+This enlarged local dimension is the computational price paid for obtaining a deterministic presentation whose \(q\)-sample admits a normal iMPS, and it can become the dominant bottleneck in the variational truncation step for highly branching models.
+A conservative dense upper bound for a single local transfer-operator application is therefore of order \(\mathcal O(|\mathcal X|\,|\mathcal Y|\,d_s^2\tilde d^2)\), with the precise prefactor depending on the chosen gauge and eigensolver implementation.
+In practice, however, the effective cost is governed by the number of allowed transitions inherited from the original HMM, rather than by the full product \(|\mathcal X|\,|\mathcal Y|\); exploiting this sparsity replaces the dense worst-case factor \(|\mathcal X|\,|\mathcal Y|\) by a cost scaling linearly in the nonzero tensor contributions.
+For sparse learned HMMs this can be substantially smaller than the worst-case scaling.
 The outcome is a compressed normal iMPS, specified by tensors \(\{\tilde A^{(x,y)}\}\), that approximates the original dilated process while retaining translational invariance.
-For algorithmic details of how the variational truncation approach for iMPS is performed, we refer the reader to Ref.~~\cite{vanderstraeten_tangent-space_2019}, with its application to quantum compression of deterministic HMMs discussed in Ref.~\cite{yang2024dimensionreductionquantumsampling}
+For algorithmic details of how the variational truncation approach for iMPS is performed, we refer the reader to Ref.~\cite{vanderstraeten_tangent-space_2019}, with its application to quantum compression of deterministic HMMs discussed in Ref.~\cite{yang2024dimensionreductionquantumsampling}